 Gastric Bypass with Roux-en-Y - A Weight Loss Surgery

-This type of Weight Loss Surgery is simply termed as Roux-en-Y Gastric Bypass (as there are other types of gastric bypass surgeries too) or simply Gastric Bypass.
-This surgery involves reducing the size of the stomach and creating a bypass route from the reduced stomach to the small intestine.
-This surgery type is the gold standard in all the weight loss surgery types available.
+This type of Weight Loss Surgery is generally termed as Roux-en-Y Gastric Bypass (as there are other types of gastric bypass surgeries too) or simply Gastric Bypass.
+This surgery involves reducing the size of the stomach.
+Followed by creating a bypass route from the reduced stomach to the small intestine.
+This surgery type is, without doubt, the gold standard in all the weight loss surgery types available.

 How is this surgery performed?

 Surgical Procedure in Gastric Bypass with Roux-en-Y

-This process involves dividing the stomach into a smaller upper portion and the larger lower portion with the help of laparoscopic methods.
-The small upper portion that is connected to the food pipe at one end is reconstructed with a portion of the small intestine to the other end and is stapled to the small intestine bypassing the distal part of the stomach and a considerable length of the proximal intestine.
-In simpler terms, the lower large part of the stomach and early part of the small intestine is completely bypassed.
+This process generally involves dividing the stomach into a smaller upper portion and the larger lower portion using laparoscopic methods.
+The small upper portion that connects to the food pipe at one end undergoes reconstruction with a portion of the small intestine to the other end and staples to the small intestine bypassing the distal part of the stomach and a considerable length of the proximal intestine.
+In simpler terms, this surgery involves bypassing the lower part of the stomach and early part of the small intestine.
 Hence the name Gastric “Bypass”.

 How is weight loss achieved in Gastric Bypass with Roux-en-Y